UniversalDependencies/docs/_hy/feat/Voice.md

 The subject of the verb is affected by the action (patient).
 The doer (agent) is either a non-obligatory oblique phrase of the verb or not overtly expressed.

-The finite and non-finite forms (non-reflexive and non-reciprocal) are labeled `Voice=Pass` in the passive construction.
-In this case, the form is marked with passive infixe _-վ-_.
+The finite and non-finite forms are labeled `Voice=Pass` in the passive construction.
+In this case, the form is marked with passive infixe _-վ-_ (for exeptions see below).

 #### Examples